 Prerequisites: MGMT 340

-Credits: 3The student will demonstrate and apply knowledge gained from the first capstone course (BUS491) and overall BBA program into the real-world project experience.
+Credits: 3The student will demonstrate and apply knowledge for this capstone course (MGMT 492) and overall BBA program into the real-world project experience.
 Business skills and professional development will be challenged for the student to integrate relevant knowledge through the project-based learning experience.
 The final written and oral presentation of the project results will demonstrate the problem-solving and critical thinking context beyond the classroom.

 Credits: 4Supervised experience in agribusiness or food related organizations, industry, state, or federal institutions.